-Chicago is a transportation and economic hub, where trains, trucks, boats and heavy construction equipment are highly concentrated.
-These vehicles’ engines burn diesel, which pollutes nearby highways, railyards, ports, intermodal facilities and construction sites.
-Commuters and residents who live near areas with high concentrations of diesel pollution are most at risk of exposure – but, as an air pollutant, diesel exhaust knows no boundaries.
+In Midwestern cities like Chicago, diesel-heavy transportation infrastructure is highly concentrated.
+Vehicles like trains, trucks, boats, and construction equipment pollute the air in highways, railyards, ports, intermodal facilities, construction sites, and surrounding communities.
+Workers, commuters, and residents in areas with high concentrations of diesel pollution are most at risk of exposure – but, as an air pollutant, diesel exhaust knows no boundaries.

-Technology exists to reduce diesel pollution up to 90%, and stronger diesel pollution controls would provide jobs in the installation and manufacturing of that technology.
-However, most old diesel-fueled vehicles are not required to install this technology.
+Technology exists to reduce diesel pollution over 90%, and stronger diesel pollution controls would provide jobs in the installation and manufacturing of that technology.

 What is ELPC Doing?

 - ELPC works with community members, youth, and interns to conduct air quality monitoring across the city.
 We then analyze traffic, construction, and infrastructure data to identify areas of Chicago with higher rates of diesel activity and pollution, creating maps to highlight “hot-spots.”
 Find data for your neighborhood here and ways you can get involved and take action.

 - ELPC drives policies and support for clean cars and public transportation.
 These efforts benefit our communities by providing alternative options for travel, while cutting back on climate impact, and reducing diesel pollution.